Samuel-Buteau/universal-battery-database/README.md

 ```bash
 $ source env/bin/activate
 ```

-Replace `env` by the name you used when creating the virtual environment.

 **If you do not remember the name of your virtual environment**, you can list existing environments with: